Human rights in Vanuatu: Education

 There are some significant issues in relation to education in Vanuatu.
 While the Government has stressed the importance of children's rights and welfare and in 2010 implemented the policy of free and universal education for children 1-8, school attendance is not compulsory.
 There is a discrepancy between girls and boys, although the attendance rates are similar at primary school fewer girls advanced to the higher grades and a significant portion of the population, up to 50 percent is illiterate.

 There are also concerns in relation to the educational needs of children with disabilities and their ability to access facilities.

-In the 2009 Universal Periodic Review of Vanuatu the delegations recommended that Vanuatu promote awareness raising programmes on the importance of the education of children, which the Vanuatu accepted.
+In the 2009 Universal Periodic Review of Vanuatu, the delegations recommended that Vanuatu promote awareness-raising programmes on the importance of the education of children, which Vanuatu accepted.
 Vanuatu did not accept the recommendation of considering applying adequate sanctions for parents who fail to send their children to school.